happyfool1/PeakHoldemEvaluator/README.md

 Please note that these tools are currently being perfected, and we appreciate your patience and feedback during this period.

 GUIAnalyzeIndexArrays is central to our mission of discovering valuable flop board characteristics to optimize your hand play strategy.
 With it, you can now run thousands of random hands, studying each player's hands at every stage (Flop, Turn, River, and Showdown).
-Once all hands have been played, the data is stored and analysed to help fine-tune your game strategy.
+Once all hands have been played, the data is stored and analyzed to help fine-tune your game strategy.

 We've also debunked the conventional wisdom of characterizing flops as wet, dry, or neutral – a flawed and limited approach.
 Instead, we're exploring alternative, more accurate ways to characterize a flop, such as using High, Medium, Low (HML) rating systems, or evaluating connectivity, suitedness, card value, and pairs.
 Our goal is to offer better, evidence-based strategic options for players.